 If breastfeeding during the night is not an option for you, a way you can help mitigate the issue is to breastfeed (or pump) right before you go to sleep and straight after you wake up.
 The less time you allow between two breastfeeding sessions, the better.
 That way you avoid your breasts getting too overfilled.

-On top of keeping a steady rhythm, you can also help mitigate your engorgement issues by drinking a specialized herbal tea like our very own Unblock Nursing Tea.
-It’s an all-natural tea based on a recipe used for centuries by Chinese women to deal with engorged breasts and plugged ducts.
-We recommend you drink at least 3 cups a day while you deal with the issue.
+On top of keeping a steady rhythm, you can also help mitigate your engorgement issues by drinking a specialized herbal tea like Unblock Nursing Tea.
+It’s a herbal tea designed to help you deal with engorged breasts and plugged ducts.

-Lastly you can also get your breasts massaged by a specialist (like a lactation or a Gua-Sha massage therapist).
+You can also get your breasts massaged by a specialist (like a lactation or a Gua-Sha massage therapist).
 Specialized massages have been proven scientifically to reduce engorgement1.
+A couple of sessions should be enough to relieve the pain substantially.

 So to summarize, how do you stop breasts getting engorged at night?